 - Setting groundwork for future improvements

-Read on for more information about specific actions you can take to maximize warehouse efficiency and your overall fulfillment process.
+Read on for more information about specific actions you can take to maximize warehouse efficiency and your overall order fulfillment process.

 Track Warehouse Productivity